olpeh/wht/README.md

 ### Adding hours

 Working Hours Tracker is quite easy to use.
-Adding hours can be done in two different ways.\n\n1.
-You can access the add hours in the pulley menu on the first page.
-It takes you to the add page. \n\n2.
-Start the timer when starting to work.
+Adding hours can be done in two different ways.

+1. You can access the add hours in the pulley menu on the first page.
+It takes you to the add page.
+2. Start the timer when starting to work.
 You can then close the app if you want to and the timer will stay running.
 At the end of your work day, stop the timer and it should take you to the add page where you can adjust the details, add description and select the project.

 ### Adding projects